vda-lab/data-management/pages/nosql/arangodb-querying-document-data.md

 {% endhighlight %}

 ### Outer joins
 The above joins are inner joins, which means that we will only find the departure airports for which such arrival airports exist (see the SQL session).
-What if we want to list the airports in California that do not have any flights to other airports in California?
+What if we want to list the airports in California that do not have any flights to other airports in California as well?
 In this case, put the second `FOR` loop within the `RETURN` statement:
 {% highlight sql %}
 FOR a1 IN airports
   FILTER a1.state == 'CA'